kattrali/ovaltine/README.md

 ovaltine --prefix ABC --auto-replace --auto-add --project path/to/project.xcodeproj path/to/project/files
 ```

 Run from the command line or as a build step (if you are brave!)
+[Here](https://gist.github.com/kattrali/bbe9e2464d02a8ca4cb1) are some example files generated using `ovaltine`.

 ## Additional Documentation